 Our conference theme at the International Forum in Melbourne will be People powered change – a healthier life, a fairer system, a sustainable future.
 The programme will show how transforming healthcare is only possible when everyone comes together to power change.

-We have seven key areas for speaker submissions.
+We have eight key areas for speaker submissions.